nina-protocol/nina-indexer/README.md

 - `yarn`
 - `yarn start:indexer`

->Note: The Indexer can be run as a standalone process
+>Note: The Indexer can be run as a standalone process.

 ---